Norbyte/ositools/LuaAPIDocs.md

 ### StatAddCustomDescription(stat, attribute, description) <sup>R</sup>

 Adds a custom property description to the specified stat entry.
 (The blue text in the skill description tooltip).
-This function can only be called during the `ModuleLoading` event.
+This function can only be called from a `ModuleLoading` listener.

 Example:
 ```lua